rob-pitkin/mdp-dynamic-programming/README.md

 # mdp-dynamic-programming
- Implementing dynamic programming solutions to MDPs using David Silvers UCL lecture on RL
+ Implementing dynamic programming solutions to MDPs using David Silver's UCL lecture on RL